puneet20011/Project-1-CS5610-Web-Dev/README.md

 **Overview:** Designed and developed a responsive personal portfolio website to showcase my resume, projects and some information about me.
 The site focuses on clean UI/UX and accessibility, allowing visitors to quickly explore my work and background.

 **Features:**
-Fully responsive layout optimized for desktop and mobile devices.
+1. Fully responsive layout optimized for desktop and mobile devices.
-Smooth navigation with a sticky navbar.
+2. Smooth navigation with a sticky navbar.
-Integrated "Download Resume" button and interactive contact form.
+3. Integrated "Download Resume" button and interactive contact form.
-Custom JavaScript feature: Added some custom JavaScript and CSS code to add a mouse trail when the user moves the cursor on my website.
+**4. Custom JavaScript feature: Added some custom JavaScript and CSS code to add a mouse trail when the user moves the cursor on my website.**
-Search engine–friendly structure with semantic HTML tags.
+5. Search engine–friendly structure with semantic HTML tags.

 **Key Learnings & Outcome:**
 Strengthened front-end development skills and deepened understanding of DOM manipulation.